Holocene extinction: By region

 Megafauna were once found on every continent of the world, but are now almost exclusively found on the continent of Africa.
 In some regions, megafauna experienced population crashes and trophic cascades shortly after the earliest human settlers.
 Worldwide, 178 species of the world's largest mammals died out between 52,000 and 9,000 BC; it has been suggested that a higher proportion of African megafauna survived because they evolved alongside humans.
 The timing of South American megafaunal extinction appears to precede human arrival, although the possibility that human activity at the time impacted the global climate enough to cause such an extinction has been suggested.

 Africa

+Illustration from 1914 of the Canary Islands oystercatcher, a species driven to extinction by humans in 1950.

 Africa experienced the smallest decline in megafauna compared to the other continents.
 This is presumably due to the idea that African megafauna evolved alongside humans, and thus developed a healthy fear of them, unlike the comparatively tame animals of other continents.